sahinakkaya/chatbot/README.md

 make start-monitoring     # Prometheus, Grafana
 ```
 ### 3. Use the App
+The websocket server will be running on `8080` by default.
 There is an endpoint in websocket-server in order to obtain a token.
 After getting your token, make a websocket connection with your user id and token.
 If your token matches with your user id, you will be connected through the websocket and you can send messages to be answered by AI.

 Notice: Some part of this application is completely vibe coded with AI.
 These are:
 - Metrics